bit-apps-pro/bit-assist-wp/readme.txt

 Do you want to make it easy for your website visitors to chat with you via their favorite support chat button like Whatsapp, Facebook Messenger and more customer support chat?

-Bit Assist - WordPress chat plugin offers a variety of chat channels to help you connect with your visitors including Whatsapp button, Facebook Messenger button, Telegram button, Line Messenger button, Call button, WeChat button, SMS button, TikTok button, Instagram Button, Google Map button, Viber button, Discord button, Live Chat Button Messenger, Tawk Button, Tidio Button, Intercom Button, Crisp Button, Twitter Button, Linkedin Button, Slack Button and more.
+Bit Assist - WordPress chat plugin offers a variety of chat channels to help you connect with your visitors including Whatsapp button, Facebook Messenger button, Telegram button, Line Messenger button, Call button, WeChat button, SMS button, TikTok button, Instagram Button, Google Map button, Viber button, Discord button, Tawk Button, Tidio Button, Intercom Button, Crisp Button, Twitter Button, Linkedin Button, Slack Button and more.
 It can be considered like a chatbot with multiple chat platform cause you can add your favorite Tidio Chatbot, Intercom Chatbot, Crisp chatbot etc but it does not has the dedicated live chat channel.

 Do not miss out on potential customers who prefer to chat with businesses via messaging and chat apps like Whatsapp, Facebook Messenger, Telegram, Twitter, Live chat through Tawk, Tidio, Intercom, Crisp, Instagram, Wechat, Linkedin, Line, Snapchat, Discord, Viber, Slack, Pinterest, and Signal.
 Install Bit Assist (WordPress chat plugin) today and start chatting with your visitors easily and if you need more advanced features, check out our premium plans [**Bit Assist Pro**](https://www.bitapps.pro/bit-assist#pricing)

 ### ✔ Floating Chat Widget, Live Support, Live Chat Support Chat Button:

 Bit Assist has around 24 free chat channel and 10 premium channel!
-Custom Iframe, Crisp, FAQ, Intercom, Knowledge Base, Live Chat Messenger, Tawk, Tidio, WooCommerce Order Details, WpSearch are out premium chat channel rest are in free version of our chat plugin!
+Custom Iframe, Crisp, FAQ, Intercom, Knowledge Base, Tawk, Tidio, WooCommerce Order Details, WpSearch are out premium chat channel rest are in free version of our chat plugin!

 * [Messenger Chat Support Button](https://bitapps.pro/docs/bit-assist/all-channels/messenger/) - [Watch Messenger Floating Chat Widget Button Video](https://www.youtube.com/watch?v=atVwkzFNnmM&list=PL7c6CDwwm-AKc9ZA1pBg8nujZF6fHgtm5&index=1)